-Under applicable SEC rules and regulations, members of the Board, the Board's nominees and certain executive officers of the Company are "participants" with respect to the Company's solicitation of proxies in connection with the Annual Meeting.
-The following sets forth certain information about such persons (collectively, the "Participants").
+Under applicable SEC rules and regulations, members of the Board, director nominees and certain executive officers of the Company are "Participants" with respect to the Company's solicitation of proxies in connection with the Annual Meeting.
+The following sets forth certain information about such Participants.